 You'll probably have to wait in line but they keep things moving.
 We got there for a late lunch close to 2 pm and were able to walk right in and sit at the bar (larger tables had a bit of a wait).

 Grab a meal at one of the restaurants, buy charcuterie at one of the shops bordering the market, or just stroll through the produce section and drool over the enormous baskets of berries.
 We had already eaten but I had a maple filled pastry for dessert that didn't survive long enough to be photographed.

-The list is short and sweet, and it doesn’t even include coffee, or cocktails, or wine!
-There’s so much to enjoy in Montreal.
-It’s a very diverse city.
+The list is short and sweet, and it doesn't even include coffee, or cocktails, or wine!
+There's so much food to eat in Montreal.
+It's a very diverse city.
 We had Indian for lunch one day, and Lebanese take out for dinner that night.
-We enjoyed a pitcher of sangria in Old Montreal and felt just like we were in Europe.
+And once we enjoyed a pitcher of sangria in Old Montreal and felt just like we were in Europe.
 So if you go to Montreal, go hungry!

 PIN IT FOR LATER

 Some of the links in this post are affiliate links, that just means at no extra cost to you, I’ll earn a commission if click through and make a purchase.
 This just helps me keep this blog up and running, thanks!!